NucleusPowered/Nucleus/Contributing.md

     etc. (i.e. after class Example {) as well as after the last member.

 * File headers
-    * File headers must contain the license headers for the project.
+    * File headers must contain the license headers for the project as defined in HEADER.txt.
     * You can use the `gradle licenseFormat` to automatically to do this for you.